+The Castle Gardens were laid out as a romantic landscaped garden.
+In the garden you will find King Frederik 2's small Bath House Castle (Badstueslot) which is occasionally used by the Royal Family for hunt lunches.
 The grounds also include the baroque style garden that was recreated in 1996 according to the original drawings by J.C.
 Krieger from 1725.
 Especially worth noting are the royal monograms executed in boxwood, the historical flowers and the festive cascades.

 In the garden you also find the café which is open in summer.

-|01/11/2016 - 31/03/2017||Monday - Sunday||11:00 - 15:00|
+|01/11/2017 - 31/03/2018||Monday - Sunday||11:00 - 15:00|